Mondelez International Inc. (MDLZ) Analysis & Forecast for 2021

-Mondelez International Inc. (NASDAQ: MDLZ) is -0.94% lower on its value in year-to-date trading and has touched a low of $41.19 and a high of $60.00 in the current 52-week trading range.
+Mondelez International Inc. (NASDAQ: MDLZ) is -0.70% lower on its value in year-to-date trading and has touched a low of $42.95 and a high of $60.00 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The MDLZ stock was last observed hovering at around $57.78 in the last trading session, with the day’s gains setting it 0.14% off its average median price target of $66.00 for the next 12 months.
-It is also 17.26% off the consensus price target high of $70.00 offered by 23 analysts, but current levels are 5.05% higher than the price target low of $61.00 for the same period.
+The MDLZ stock was last observed hovering at around $58.60 in the last trading session, with the day’s loss setting it -0.54% off its average median price target of $66.00 for the next 12 months.
+It is also 17.06% off the consensus price target high of $70.00 offered by 23 analysts, but current levels are 4.82% higher than the price target low of $61.00 for the same period.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.